-What about canabinoids?
-Medical marijuana and canabinoids do have some effects.
+What about cannabinoids?
+Medical marijuana and cannabinoids do have some effects.
 However, there is much more enthusiasm for sales than for double-blind, placebo-controlled data.
-For epilepsy, researchers have found significant benefit, but for relief of anixiety, pain, nausea, and other symptoms, they haven’t seen any real signals yet.
+For epilepsy, researchers have found significant benefit, but for relief of anxiety, pain, nausea, and other symptoms, they haven’t seen any real signals yet.
 Steve Novella has a good summary, showing that we are just at the beginning to understand what the benefits and harms may be.

 THIS IS NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT!

 How much of a problem is obesity?
 Is obesity really bad for you?
 It’s a complex question, since other lifestyle and genetic factors could be more influential.
 Obesity probably contributes marginally to many diseases but is not the single driver of poor health.
 Being overweight is protective of certain diseases.
 Reducing obesity definitely improves health, but not by as much as you may think.
 One well designed meta-study showed that mildly overweight people outlive people with lower body-mass indexes.